The Astorian: History

+A copy of the Thursday, July 30, 2026 edition of The Astorian seen for sale at a Safeway in Seaside, Oregon.

 The paper's office was destroyed in the 1922 Astoria, Oregon fire.
 Dellinger published Astorian for nearly three decades until his death in 1930.
 At that time the paper was sold to the owners of the Astoria Budget, who merged the two papers to form the Evening Astorian-Budget.
 Part of the ownership group was E. B. Aldrich, owner the East Oregonian.
 The name was changed to The Daily Astorian starting at the beginning of 1961.

 One of the paper's owners was E. B. Aldrich, an editor at the East Oregonian.
 His family business became the East Oregonian Publishing Company, which merged with the Astorian-Budget Publishing Company in 1973.
 The company's name was later changed to EO Media Group.
 In February 2010, a new printing press was brought into use for the paper in Astoria, replacing one that had lasted since 1970.
 The new press was secondhand from the Chicago Sun-Times, but was only five years old when acquired by the Daily Astorian.

 In 2019, the paper dropped the word Daily from its name and decreased its print schedule from five to three days a week.
 In October 2024, EO Media Group was purchased by Carpenter Media Group.
 A month later the newspaper's building, which it had owned since 1970, was put up for sale.
 The print and packaging operations were moved to Carpenter's facility in Lakewood, Washington.
+In 2026, the paper's former building was sold for $1.1 million to a nonprofit supporting domestic violence survivors.